-The cop car came pulling into the parking lot of the gas station.
-It pulled behind us and turned on its strobe lights to let us know not to move.
-I watched the door open and saw the lettering of the town on the side door, “Elmwood,” the town I grew up in which also covered for neighboring towns with less than a thousand people like the one we were in.
+The cop car came pulling into the parking lot of the gas station without its lights on.
+It pulled behind us and only then turned on its strobe lights to let us know not to move.
+I watched the door open and saw the lettering of the town on the side door, “Elmwood.”
+Elmwood was the town I grew up in which also covered for neighboring towns with less than a thousand people like the one we were in.

-After the policeman got out and walked towards us, I couldn’t help but smile.
+When the cop walked towards us, I couldn’t help but smile.
 I knew him.
 He was a high school wrestler like me, the smallest guy on the team, our 101-pounder, Mikey Gaborsky.
 Mikey was one those big-hearted competitors that believed in the team above his own record.
-For this reason, he was happy being just good enough, not winning all the time like some of us, but winning enough to pull the team through when it counted.
+For this reason, he was happy just showing up for practice all the time and not winning like most of us.

 Mikey stuck his head in the driver’s side window.
-Adam's car had New Hampshire plates and was registered in his uncle’s name, but I didn’t know if that would matter or not.
+Adam's car had New Hampshire plates and was registered in his uncle’s name.

 “Mikey, this crazy guy is my friend from college,” I said immediately.

 He stooped down to see who was talking and looked at me.
 He was still small and tentative like he was in high school.
 His blonde hair was now in a crew cut.

 “Who do you think?”
 I answered.
 “Mikey, you still have that wrestling belt?”

 He stood up, looked around then walked around the front of the car and over to my window.

 “This is a science experiment, Mikey,” I said.
 “Seriously, my friend here works at Siret Labs.
 You’re not supposed to be able to see anything.
 I mean you’re not supposed to be able to see us on your radar gun.”